The Naming of the Dead: Plot summary

-An underlying thread throughout the book is that of familial relationships; the book opens with Detective Inspector John Rebus attending the funeral of his brother Michael, who has died suddenly from a stroke.
+The book opens with Detective Inspector John Rebus attending the funeral of his brother Michael, who has died suddenly from a stroke.
 The parents of Detective Sergeant Siobhan Clarke arrive in Edinburgh as part of the protests, demonstrations, and scuffles that surrounded the G8 summit at Gleneagles, keeping the police busy.
 Clarke defied her parents by becoming a police officer; she now wants to feel like a daughter.

 Rebus is nearing retirement ("nobody would blame you for coasting"), and becomes sidelined until the apparent suicide of MP Ben Webster occurs at a high-level meeting in Edinburgh Castle.
 It emerges that Webster was campaigning against the arms trade, and Richard Pennen of Pennen Industries, a dealer in weapons technology, comes under suspicion.

-At the same time, a serial killer seems to be killing former offenders, helped by a website set up by the family of a victim.
+At the same time, a serial killer seems to be targeting former offenders, helped by a website set up by the family of a victim.
 Clues have been deliberately left at Clootie Well (duplicated from the Black Isle to Auchterarder for the purposes of the plot), a place where items of clothing are traditionally left for luck.

-Siobhan Clarke is placed in charge of the investigation, although she is outranked by Rebus, and finds herself having to compromise with Edinburgh gangster Morris Cafferty (for whom one of the victims was working as a bouncer) in hunting down the identity of the riot policeman who apparently assaulted her mother at a demonstration.
+Siobhan Clarke is placed in charge of the investigation, although she is outranked by Rebus, and finds herself having to collaborate with Edinburgh gangster Morris Cafferty (for whom one of the victims was working as a bouncer) in hunting down the identity of the riot policeman who apparently assaulted her mother at a demonstration.
 Cafferty is also getting older, though his insecurity is balanced somewhat by his having had a biography ghost-written by local journalist Mairie Henderson.
 She is enlisted by Rebus and Clarke to help solve the crimes.

-The new Chief Constable of Lothian and Borders Police, James Corbyn, is keen to put any potential controversy from the investigation of these sordid crimes on hold until the focus of the world's media has moved on.
-He puts Rebus and Clarke under suspension when they disobey him and they need to rely on Ellen Wylie for help.
+The new Chief Constable of Lothian and Borders Police, James Corbyn, is keen to put any potential controversy from the investigation on hold until the focus of the world's media has moved on.
+He puts Rebus and Clarke under suspension when they disobey him and they turn to Ellen Wylie for help.

 David Steelforth, the London-based Special Branch (SO12) Commander who is overseeing the policing of the G8 summit, seems to be holding back Rebus' work at every turn.
 Rebus and Clarke blow the cover of one of his agents.
 Former preacher Councillor Gareth Tench seems to Rebus to be involved due to his apparent closeness to one of the suspects, Niddrie thug Keith Carberry.

+Background

-Rebus and Clarke pursue their investigation daily, and sometimes hourly, against the background of the 31st G8 summit, seen from both the police side and that of the protestors; among the events referred to are the epic and peaceful Make Poverty History march, the 7/7 London bombings, the 2012 Olympic bid and George W. Bush falling off his bicycle whilst waving at police officers: " 'Did we just do that?'
-Siobhan asked quietly."
-Clarke also attends two concerts, the Live8 Final Push and the 2005 T in the Park.
+Rebus and Clarke pursue their investigation against the background of the 31st G8 summit, seen from both the police side and that of the protestors; among the events referred to are the epic and peaceful Make Poverty History march, the 7/7 London bombings, the 2012 Olympic bid and George W. Bush falling off his bicycle whilst waving at police officers: Clarke also attends two concerts, the Live8 Final Push and the 2005 T in the Park.
+There are also references in the book to the TV series Columbo, of which Rankin is a fan.